AndrePKim/PongProject/README.md

 Youtube Link: https://www.youtube.com/watch?v=oLirZqJFKPE
 ## Additions
 - Randomized ball speed increase/decrease
-- Player 2 replaced with a bot
+- Player 2 replaced with a Bot
 ## How to Play
 - Player (Blue Paddle) controls the left paddle using the 'W' key to move up and the 'S' key to move down.
 - The game will start after launching it, and the ball will move at a steady pace.